siku2/hass-srf-weather/README.md

 Open the app you just created and find the "Consumer Key" and "Consumer Secret" in the "Credential" section.

+> [!NOTE]
+> The basic "freemium" tier only allows you to use a single location.
+> If you add multiple locations in HA, the integration will break.

 ## Contributions are welcome

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)